 - Check whether the input polynomial even or odd - the polynomial is even if f(x) = f(-x), the polynomial is odd if f(x)=-f(-x).

 - Factor the polynomial into square-free polynomials with Yun algorithm Squarefree polynomial factorization.

 - Every n-degree polynomial obtained is solved analytically if n<5:

 - For 1st-degree - the root is the negative free term divided by the x coefficient

 - 2nd degree is solved by Solution of quadratic equation

 - Use numeric methods If the polynomial degree is 5 or higher

 - Isolate the root bounds by VAS-CF algorithm: Polynomial root isolation.
 Find the roots in the positive field only if the input polynomial is even or odd (detected on 1st step)

-- For each isolation bound find the approximate root value using numeric method: Bisection method
+- For each isolation bound, find the approximate root value using the numeric method: Bisection method

 - Add the negative roots to the result set if the input polynomial is even or odd.